BrandNewCongress/DEPRECATED-website/src/static/site/faq.md

 ### Q. Is there a formal organization behind this?

-Right now, a political action committee called Brand New Congress, is accepting contributions to support travel costs and to pay stipends for a handful of organizers.
+Right now, a political action committee called Brand New Congress is accepting contributions to support travel costs and to pay stipends for a handful of organizers.
 Zack Exley, a former Bernie staffer, is the treasurer of the PAC and works on Brand New Congress as a volunteer.
 Once we have our candidates, formal decisionmaking and fundraising will flow through them, with the PAC probably being dissolved.
 We are required to have a PAC to accept funds and spend money toward electing federal candidates.

 ### Q. What is a PAC?